-The University of Tampa counseling center, located in the Dickey Health and Wellness Center directly behind Austin Hall, provides counseling to all full-time students.
-Full-time students without an active student health insurance policy will be assessed a fee.
-The counseling center staff is on call 24 hours a day for emergencies.
+The University of Tampa Counseling Center, located in the Dickey Health and Wellness Center directly behind Austin Hall, provides counseling to all full-time undergraduate students and all international graduate students.
+Domestic graduate students without an active student health insurance policy will be assessed a fee.

 Reasons to Seek Counseling